 But all good things come to an end and so did a critical chip without which the EP could no longer be made.
 But C. Crane’s founder and President Bob Crane is not one to give up so easily.
 Working with top designers he found a more advanced DSP chip which could be used to make a new EP…the EP Pro.
-The new radio looks externally exactly like the original model, the only give-aways are a very slightly lighter color and the EP Pro label on the front.
+The new radio looks externally like the original model, the only give-aways are a very slightly lighter color, the 9/10 KHs switch on the back and the EP Pro label on the front.
 But inside the EP Pro is all new…a completely different circuit design, and in the important areas of performance – AM/FM reception and sound quality, it is a definite step forward.
 The EP Pro is not perfect…no radio is.
 It has its quirks so there are a few tips and tricks you need to know in order to coax the best performance this new radio is capable of, and we’ll discuss those in detail.

-The basics are all identical to the original CC-EP.
+The basics are mostly identical to the original CC-EP.

 FM: 87.5 – 108 MHz (Stereo at Earphone Out jack)